auth0/docs/articles/anomaly-detection/guides/use-tenant-data-for-anomaly-detection.md

 ---
-description: Learn how to use tenant logs to build charts for anomaly detection on the traffic going through your tenant.
+description: Learn how to use tenant traffic log data to view anomaly detection events.
 topics:
     - security
     - anomaly-detection